Colorful Minors: The Erd o s-P o sa property for -colorful graphs

 \say{$\Rightarrow$} Let $(H,\psi)$ be color-facial.
 Since the property of being color-facial is closed under colorful minors, every colorful minor of $(H,\psi)$ should also be color-facial.
 Notice that none of the colorful graphs in $\Ocal_{q}^0 \cup \Ocal_{q}^1$ are color-facial, therefore all of them are excluded from $(H,\psi)$ as colorful minors.

 \say{$\Leftarrow$} Assume now that $(H,\psi)$ is not color-facial.
 Then, $H^+$ is not planar, since otherwise, by considering a plane embedding of $H^+,$ and removing $v,$ all (colored) neighbors of $v$ are in the boundary of a face, i.e., $H$ is color-facial, a contradiction.
-As $H^+$ is not planar it contains a subgraph $S$ that is either a subdivision $K_{5}$ or a subdivision of $K_{3,3}.$ We call a vertex of $S$ a \emph{branch vertex} if it has degree at least $3$ in $S,$ otherwise we call it a \emph{subdivision vertex}.

-If $v$ is not a vertex of $S,$ then $S$ should be a subgraph of $H$ as well, therefore $H$ contains $K_{5}$ or $K_{5,5}$ as a minor, which means that $(H,\psi)$ contains some of the graphs in $\Ocal_{q}^0$ as a colorful minor.
+As $H^+$ is not planar it contains a subgraph $S$ that is either a subdivision $K_{5}$ or a subdivision of $K_{3,3}.$ {We call a vertex of $S$ a \emph{branch vertex} if it has degree at least $3$ in $S,$ otherwise we call it a \emph{subdivision vertex}.} If $v$ is not a vertex of $S,$ then $S$ should be a subgraph of $H$ as well, therefore $H$ contains $K_{5}$ or $K_{3,3}$ as a minor, which means that $(H,\psi)$ contains some of the graphs in $\Ocal_{q}^0$ as a colorful minor.
 Therefore we may assume that $v\in V(S)$ and distinguish cases:

 If $S$ is a subdivision of $K_{5}$ and $v$ is a subdivision (resp. branch) vertex.
 Then all $2$ (resp. $4$) neighbors of $v$ in $S$ have a non-empty palette.
 Therefore, $(H,\psi)$ must contain some $(K_{5}^{-},\rho_1)$ (resp. $(K_{4},\rho_{2})$) as a colorful minor.